What’s a Collective Investment Trust (CIT)?

 This communication is general in nature and provided for educational and informational purposes only.
 It should not be considered or relied upon as legal, tax or investment advice or an investment recommendation, or as a substitute for legal or tax counsel.
 Any investment products or services named herein are for illustrative purposes only, and should not be considered an offer to buy or sell, or an investment recommendation for, any specific security, strategy or investment product or service.
 Always consult a qualified professional for personalized advice or investment recommendations tailored to your specific goals, individual situation, and risk tolerance.

 Securities offered through Franklin Templeton Financial Services Corp.
-(FTFS).
-FTFS does not provide legal or tax advice.
+(FD, LLC).
+FD, LLC does not provide legal or tax advice.
 Federal and state laws and regulations are complex and subject to change, which can materially impact results.
 We cannot guarantee that such information is accurate, complete or timely; and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.

 1. Alpha measures the difference between a fund’s actual returns and its expected returns given its risk level as measured by its beta.
 A positive alpha figure indicates the fund has performed better than its beta would predict.